MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 # Set up email insights

-Viva Sales can help sellers write better emails and stay on top of their deals with AI-driven insights based on their communication with sales contacts and information from their CRM system.
+Viva Sales can help sellers write better emails and stay on top of their deals with AI-driven insights that are based on their communication with sales contacts and information from their CRM system.

 As an administrator, you can configure: